antarctica/bas-style-kit-docs/site/_core/colours.md

   included="yes"
 %}

-To indicate the intent or purpose of an element (such as a notice or action), the Style Kit uses a set of conventional contextual colours.
+To indicate the context of an element (such as a notice or action), the Style Kit uses a set of conventional, contextual, colours.

 Success
 : Indicates something positive or successful will happen, or has happened